Samsung/tizen-docs/docs/application/web/get-started/wearable-widget/first-app-widget.md

     >  ![Run Configurations window](media/run_configurations_w_widget.png)

 <a name="ui"></a>
-## Designing a Simple UI
+## Design a simple UI

 The widget application created with the **Widget** template has a simple user interface with a text component showing the **Hello Widget** text on the screen.

-The UI is created using [W3C/HTML](https://www.w3schools.com) in the `index.html` file.
+The UI is created using [W3C/HTML](https://www.w3schools.com){:target="_blank"} in the `index.html` file.
 The W3C specifications provide HTML and CSS features for creating a user interface.
 With HTML, you can define the structure of the application screens, while CSS allows you to define the look and feel of the screens.

 **Figure: User interface in the Widget template**

 ![Wearable Web Widget application](media/basic_app_running_ww_widget.png)

-### Creating the Basic UI
+### Create the Basic UI

 The UI in the **Widget** template uses the HTML DOM, which is a structured model to control Web elements.
 It is an official W3C standard to express the document regardless of platforms or languages, and the foundation of the HTML5 APIs.
 The template contains the following components: